DimaOnOff/Final1/README.md

 [“1234”, “1567”, “-2”, “computer science”] → [“-2”]
 [“Russia”, “Denmark”, “Kazan”] → []

+Below, please, see the description of solving:

 1. I created the ability to enter size of array for the user.
 See Console.Write("Enter size of array: ");
 2. I added method for a user to add array elements from the keyboard.
 And I used cycle "for" to solve it.
 See Method string[] Enter(int size).
 3. I added method "Check3" to check the length of elements in array.
-If it is equal or less then 3, than it is saved and to new array with name "array3".
+If it is equal or less then 3, than it is saved to new array with name "array3".
 To check all of the elements I used again cycle "for".
-4. At the end we saw all of the Arrays the initial and Final.
+4. At the end we saw all of the Arrays the initial and Final, see "array" an "array3".

+Block-scheme of my program:

+!(BlockScheme.jpg)